-HD-sEMG signals from the right dorsal hand of 22 subjects (aged 21 to 31 years; 10 males, 12 females) were acquired at using the TMSi SAGA 64+ system (sampling rate $f_s$ : 4000 Hz; common mode rejection ratio: 100 dB; resolution: 24 bits; input impedence: > 1G $\Omega$ , passband of system filter: 10-900 Hz).
+HD-sEMG signals from the right dorsal hand of 22 subjects (aged 21 to 31 years; 10 males, 12 females) were acquired at using the TMSi SAGA 64+ system (sampling rate f_s : 4000 Hz; common mode rejection ratio: 100 dB; resolution: 24 bits; input impedence: > 1G Ω , passband of system filter: 10-900 Hz).
 Each subject was informed about the experiment purpose and procedure.
 Written informed consent was obtained from each subject.
+The experiment protocol was reviewed and approved by the ethics committee of Fudan University (approval number: BE2035).

 Before the experiment, the right dorsal hand of the subject was cleaned using abrasive gel and alcohol cotton, to reduce the skin-electrode impedance.
-An $8 \times 8$ flexible HD-sEMG electrode array (Ag/AgCl electrode) with 3.8-mm electrode diameter and 8-mm inter-electrode distance was placed on the right dorsal hand.
-We placed the center of the electrode array at the center of hand while keeping the right edges of both electrode array and dorsal hand parallel to each other at the same time, as shown in Fig. 1.
+An 8×8 flexible HD-sEMG electrode array (Ag/AgCl electrode) with 3.8-mm electrode diameter and 8-mm inter-electrode distance was placed on the right dorsal hand.
+We placed the center of the electrode array at the center of the hand while keeping the right edges of both electrode array and dorsal hand parallel to each other at the same time, as shown in Fig. 1.
 The reference Ag/AgCl electrode was placed on the head of the ulna.
+We only made limited efforts to visually inspect the acquired signals for quality before data recording.
+No efforts were made to achieve an extremely low skin-electrode impedance, so that the obtained results can evaluate the performance of our proposed method in a real world application scenario with acceptable, but not necessarily perfect, signal quality.